ansys/pyprimemesh/README.md

 ## Installation

-The ``ansys-meshing-prime`` package supports Python 3.7 to Python 3.11 on the Windows and Linux operating systems.
+The `ansys-meshing-prime` package supports Python 3.8 to Python 3.11 on the Windows and Linux operating systems.

 PyPrimeMesh can be installed with all dependencies directly from PyPi by running this command: